sovrynn/ecdo/6-LITERATURE-MEDIA/velikovsky/README.md

 with the Exodus.

 150: Interesting theory from Velikovsky about why Ogyges must have come after Deucalion.
 And that Ogyges occurred in the days of Joshua, around 1500 BC (I presume).

+Apparently, the truth is with those who placed the catastrophe of Deucalion in the days of Exodus; but those who reckoned that
+Ogyges was a contemporary of Moses were also correct, except that Moses did not live until the Flood of Ogyges— it took place in the days of Joshua.

+### p1 ch8 - the fifty two year period

+The upheaval that took place in the days of Joshua and Agog, the deluge that occurred in the days of Ogyges, the metamor- phosis of Venus in the days of Ogyges, the star Venus which ap- peared in the sky of Mexico after a protracted night and a great catastrophe— all these occurrences are related.

+Chinese chronicles record that “a brilliant star appeared in the days of Yahu [Yahou].
+[159]

 ## References to wind in WIC